-Incorporation By Reference Exhibit Number Exhibit Description Form SEC File No. Exhibit Filing Date 2.1§ Agreement and Plan of Merger, dated as of March 15, 2020, by and among the Registrant, Tetraphase and Merger Sub 8-K 001-35068 2.1 03/16/2020 3.1 Amended and Restated Certificate of Incorporation of the Registrant, currently in effect.
+Incorporation By Reference Exhibit Number Exhibit Description Form SEC File No. Exhibit Filing Date 3.1 Amended and Restated Certificate of Incorporation of the Registrant.
 8-K 001-35068 3.1 02/18/2011 3.2 Certificate of Amendment of Amended and Restated Certificate of Incorporation of the Registrant.
-8-K 001-35068 3.1 6/25/2019 3.3 Amended and Restated Bylaws of the Registrant, currently in effect.
-S-1 333-170594 3.4 01/07/2011 10.1 Form of CVR Agreement.
-8-K 333-170594 10.1 03/16/2020 10.2§ Form of Voting Agreement.
-8-K 333-170594 10.2 03/16/2010 10.3§ Form of Exchange Agreement.
-8-K 333-170594 10.3 03/16/2020 10.4§ Co-Promotion Agreement, between the Registrant and Tetraphase, dated March 15, 2020.
-8-K 333-170594 10.4 03/16/2010 10.5+§ Transition Services Agreement and General Release between the Registrant and Lawrence Hamel, dated April 3, 2020.
-8-K 333-170594 10.1 04/08/2020 10.6+§ Consulting Agreement, between the Registrant and Lawrence Hamel, dated April 3, 2020.
-8-K 333-170594 10.2 04/08/2010 10.7+ 2020 Cash Bonus Plan Summary.
-31.1 Certification of Principal Executive Officer pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under the Securities Exchange Act of 1934, as amended.
+8-K 001-35068 3.1 6/25/2019 3.3 Amended and Restated Bylaws of the Registrant.
+S-1 333-170594 3.4 01/07/2011 31.1 Certification of Principal Executive Officer pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under the Securities Exchange Act of 1934, as amended.
 31.2 Certification of Principal Financial and Accounting Officer pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under the Securities Exchange Act of 1934, as amended.
 32.1 Certifications of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document
+101.INS Inline XBRL Instance Document- the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
+101.SCH Inline XBRL Taxonomy Schema Document.
+101.CAL Inline XBRL Taxonomy Calculation Linkbase Document.
+101.DEF Inline XBRL Taxonomy Definition Linkbase Document.
+101.LAB Inline XBRL Taxonomy Label Linkbase Document.
+101.PRE Inline XBRL Taxonomy Presentation Linkbase Document.
+104 Cover Page Interactive Data File (formatted as inline XBRL with applicable taxonomy extension information contained in Exhibits 101.INS, 101.SCH, 101.CAL, 101.DEF, 101.LAB, and 101.PRE).